joseigbv/dfs3/README.md

 - `file_accessed`: A user accessed a file.
 Used for audit purposes or future usage analytics.
 - `user_created`: A new user account has been registered, with its public key and associated metadata.
 - `user_joined_node`: A user has joined or linked to a specific node in the network.

-Events are published to IOTA and notified via MQTT.

 ---